mindsmiths/docs/docs/tutorials/conversational-ai/signal-communication.md

 ---
-sidebar_position: 6
+sidebar_position: 9
 ---

-# Signal communication
+# Agent cooperation

 We already mentioned signals on a couple of occasions, but let’s take a closer look at how communication on the platform actually works.
+This is important to understand if you want to build a more complex system, where multiple agents cooperate with each other.

-## Sending internal signals
+## Sending signals between agents

 Apart from communicating with their users, we already mentioned the agents can communicate with each other.
 For example, your developer agent, Agent Smith, could be notified each time a new agent is created, to keep track of all the new users in the system.